cozy cottagecore movies to watch

 The Secret Garden

 Marc Munden’s The Secret Garden embraces cottagecore.
 It delights in the aesthetic.
 This 2020 adaptation is filled with fantasy and magic; it draws energy from a pool of childlike wonder.
-Mary Lennox starts as bitter and disagreeable (just like in Frances Hodgson Burnett’s tale), but then she blooms into something else.
+Mary Lennox starts as bitter and disagreeable (just like in Frances Hodgson Burnett’s tale), but then she blossoms into something else.
 The gardens in this movie are a balm for the eyes.
 They are pure beauty, a poetic spillage of flowers and moss, palms and vines.

 Miss Potter